acltc/janetandbob/README.txt

-"Janet was very patient with Bob when he screwed up the project."
+"Janet was very patient with Bob when he screwed up the project.

+You did great Bob! look at us contributing to the same file :)